 the rental car to a friend rather than return the car.
 His friend was

-suppose to use the car for a few days and then turn it to the rental agency.
+supposed to use the car for a few days and then turn it into the rental

-Instead the friend drove off with the car and then vanished.
-The rental
+agency.
+Instead, the friend drove off with the car and then vanished.

-agency reported the car stolen and it was eventually recovered near our
+The rental agency reported the car stolen and it was eventually recovered

-client's home.
-A criminal case was filed and we represented our client.
+near our client's home.
+A criminal case was filed and we represented

-Initially, the prosecutor wanted our client to plead guilty and go to
+our client.
+Initially, the prosecutor wanted our client to plead guilty

-state prison and wanted full restitution for the loss of the car.
-After
+and go to state prison and wanted full restitution for the loss of the

-many court appearances and aggressive and skilled negotiations, we were
+car.
+After many court appearances and aggressive and skilled negotiations,

-able to convince the prosecutor to reduce the initial charge to misdemeanor
+we were able to convince the prosecutor to reduce the initial charge to

-Unauthorized Use and Taking of a Vehicle (Vehicle Code section 10851),
+misdemeanor Unauthorized Use and Taking of a Vehicle (Vehicle Code section

-informal probation, community service, no jail time and restitution which
+10851), informal probation, community service, no jail time and restitution

-included restoration of the rental car to its value at the time of the
+which included restoration of the rental car to its value at the time

 We achieved this result by showing the prosecutor that our client didn't